 Gerard M. J. Beaudoin, III, Ph.D.

-- Assistant Professor , Biology
+- Associate Professor , Biology

 As an undergraduate at Trinity University, I became interested in how our minds work, but wondered which scientific field best addressed this question.
 Neuroscience is studied by scientists from all possible disciplines.
 I share this interdisciplinary view of science in teaching the introductory Biology course, Integrative Biology, and in my upper division, Biology elective and Neuroscience major course, Neurobiology.